-$$T{\rm e} = \left[(1 - A)S/4\sigma \right]^{1/4} \tag{2}$$
+$$T_e = [(1 - A)S/4\sigma]^{1/4}$$ (2)

-where σ (= 5.67 × 10-5 erg/cm2 s °C4) is the Stefan-Boltzmann constant; S is the solar constant at the distance of Earth from Sun (S = 1.367 106 erg/cm2 s); A is the albedo, which is determined mostly by the cloud cover (for the Earth A \approx 0.3).
+where σ (= 5.67·10-5 erg/cm2·s·°C4) is the Stefan-Boltzmann constant; S is the solar constant at the distance of Earth from the Sun (S = 1.367·106 erg/cm2s); A is the albedo, which is determined mostly by the cloud cover (for the Earth $A \approx 0.3$).
 According to Eq.
-2, the effective temperature T_e is equal to 255 K (or -18°C).
-Therefore, the present-day greenhouse effect for the Earth is equal to 33°C.
+(2), the effective temperature T_e is equal to 255 K (or -18° C).
+Therefore, the present-day greenhouse effect for the Earth should be equal to 33°C.

-The water vapor condensation in troposphere begets clouds, which to a considerable degree determine the reflective properties of the planet, i.e., its albedo A. The latter gives rise to a strong negative feedback between the surface temperature T_s and the temperature of "absolutely black body" T{bb} , which is determined by the solar radiation S reaching the Earth's surface at its distance from Sun.
-Indeed, any increase in the surface temperature intensifies the water evaporation and increases the Earth's cloudiness, which, in turn, increases the Earth's albedo.
-As a result, the reflection of solar heat from the clouds into space increases, the heat influx to the Earth's surface decreases, and the average surface temperature decreases to the previous level.
+The water vapor condensation in troposphere begets clouds, which to a considerable degree determine the reflective properties of the planet, i.e., its albedo A. The latter gives rise to a strong negative feedback between the surface temperature T_s and the temperature of "absolutely black body" T{bb} , which is determined by the solar radiation S reaching the Earth's surface at its distance from the Sun.
+Indeed, any increase in surface temperature intensifies the water evaporation and increases the Earth's cloudiness, which, in turn, increases the Earth's albedo.
+As a result, the reflection of solar heat from the clouds into space increases and the heat influx to the Earth's surface decreases and the average surface temperature decreases to the previous level.
 Strong negative feedback in any system leads to linear dependence of system's output on its input.
-This implies that the surface temperature T_s (as well as the temperature T at any elevation in troposphere) is proportional to the effective radiation temperature $T{\rm e}$ which is determined by the solar radiation at a distance of Earth from the Sun.
+The latter implies that the surface temperature T_s (as well as the temperature T_e , which is determined by the solar radiation at a distance of Earth from Sun.